 Achilles tendinitis can be caused by activities like running, basketball, volleyball and jumping sports.

-Cause of Achilles Tendon injury
+Cause of injury

-Signs and symptoms
+Achilles Tendinitis signs and symptoms

-Rehabilitation and prevention
+Achilles Tendinitis rehabilitation and prevention

+Tendinitis usually heal well.
 Tendinitis can take from five days to several weeks to heal properly.
 Occasionally needs surgery to repair it.